 Each of these implementation tiers are, in turn, broken down into three primary components: risk management processes, risk management programs, and external participation.
 The risk management processes refer to the methods organizations use to manage cybersecurity risk.
 A risk management program is a strategy intended to inform decision-making.
 Finally, external participation refers to the organization’s awareness of the broader business ecosystem they’re involved in.
 This element is especially important in supply chain risk management, which the latest version of the framework places an emphasis on.

-These are the Four NIST Framework Tiers:
+The Four NIST Framework Tiers:

 Tier #1.
 Partial